 Zapier makes it possible to connect Google Forms with thousands of apps, and we'll be using it to send responses over to Trello.

-To get started with a Zap template—what we call our pre-made workflows—just click on the button next to the name of a Zap you'd like to try, and we'll guide you through customizing it.
-It only takes a few minutes.
+To get started with a Zap template—what we call our pre-made workflows—just click on the button next to the name of a Zap you'd like to try.
+It only takes a few minutes to set it up.
 You can read more about setting up Zaps here.

 Create Trello cards from new Google Forms responses